transitland/transitland-atlas/README.md

 # Transitland Atlas

-An open catalog of transit/mobility data feeds, operators, and stations.
+An open catalog of transit/mobility data feeds and operators.

 This catalog is used to power the canonical [Transitland](https://transit.land) platform, is available for distributed used of the [Gotransit](https://github.com/interline-io/gotransit) tooling, and is open to use as a "crosswalk" within other transportation data systems.